scailable/sclbl-integration-sdk/postprocessor-python-example/README.md

 This example application provides an example on how to create a Python based postprocessor that can be integrated with the NXAI Edge AI Manager.

+This plugin adds a 100 x 100 bounding box at 100 from the top and 100 from the left of the camera stream with the label "test".

 # Postprocessors Control Flow

 The normal control flow of a postprocessor is to receive a MessagePack binary message representing the inference results from the NXAI Edge AI Manager, and return the same or an altered version of the received MessagePack message.